 - East Ridings & Iceland -

-Artist and composer Dodda Maggý will work alongside The University of Hull, archives and museums in order to explore the connections between the UK and Iceland.
-Dodda and The University of Hull will work together to create a new music and light installation piece, performed by a new ensemble formed from the University.
-The large-scale light installation is being developed as part of our European Year of Cultural Heritage project, and will be presented at Absolutely Cultured’s Urban Legends: Northern Lights festival in Hull during December 2018.
+Artist and composer Dodda Maggý worked alongside The University of Hull, archives and museums in order to explore the connections between the UK and Iceland.
+The large-scale light installation was developed as part of our European Year of Cultural Heritage project.
+Working together with The University of Hull, Dodda created a new music and light installation piece which was performed by a new ensemble formed from the University.

 Dodda Maggý is an Icelandic artist and composer based in Reykjavík.
 Her practice centres around research of time-based media ranging from formal studies of the structural relationship between the visual and the aural to exploring the ethereal qualities of video, sound and music.
 A reoccurring theme in her work is the pursuit of giving form to perceptual experiences.
 Producing audio/visual installations, purely sound based work, musical compositions or silent moving images, Dodda attempts to externalise the internal dimensions of the sensorial and the fantastical presence and mode of communication.